microsoft/teams-ai/dotnet/packages/Microsoft.TeamsAI/README.md

 ## Getting Started: Migration vs New Project

 If you're migrating an existing project, switching to add on the Teams AI Library layer is quick and simple.
-For a more-detailed walkthrough, see the [migration guide](https://github.com/microsoft/teams-ai/blob/main/getting-started/MIGRATION/02.DOTNET.md).
-The basics are listed below.
+See the [migration guide](https://github.com/microsoft/teams-ai/blob/main/getting-started/MIGRATION/02.DOTNET.md).